Cuda-Chen/cuda-chen.github.io/_posts/2024-02-27-optimize-mm-crc32-u8-conversion-in-sse2neon.md

 ```

 However, reviewer requested not to use this as it costs 1KiB space [^5],
-which for my point-of-view, 1KiB space is costly on embedded system such
+~~which for my point-of-view, 1KiB space is costly on embedded system such
 as Raspberry Pi.
 Therefore, we have to emerge another tabular method solution
-with the balance between performance and space.
+with the balance between performance and space.~~

+> Edit: thanks for the reply from [^6], the table used
+in this implementation needs 16 times of cacheline for storing
+pre-computed values as the cacheline size of most CPU architectures is 64B.
+Hence, we ought to find a solution that can fit all the pre-computed
+values into the whole size of cacheline.

 ### tabular method (half-byte)

-As mentioned in [^6], we can break the whole 8-bit table look-up into two consecutive 4-bit table look-up:
+As mentioned in [^7], we can break the whole 8-bit table look-up into two consecutive 4-bit table look-up:

 ```c
 FORCE_INLINE uint32_t _mm_crc32_u8(uint32_t crc, uint8_t v)